turingschool/backend-curriculum-site/module2/lessons/cart_implementation.md

 ### Controller Cleanup

 Our feature tests are still in bad shape.

-Notice that in both our CartsController and our SongsController we're setting `@cart` as one of our first actions.
-This is likely something that we'll continue to want to have access to across our app, particularly in our views since we reference `@cart` in our `application.html.erb` which is what's causing all other feature tests to fail.
+Our newest test should pass, but if you run all the tests you'll see a lot of failures.
+It's from the line in our `application.html.erb` where we call `@cart.total_count`. `@cart` is nil because, although we set it in our `SongsController#index` and `CartsController#create`, we didn't set it in every action.
+We *could* go through every action and add the line `@cart = Cart.new(session[:cart])` to each one, but that wouldn't be very DRY.
+Instead, let's do some refactoring.

 Instead of creating an `@cart` all over the place, we'll make a method on our `ApplicationController` that will handle creating the `Cart` object: